Meals in Argentina are more leisurely and on a later schedule than in the United States. Argentinians eat 4-5 meals per day.

 - LA CERVECERÍA – Price: $$ The town’s only microbrewery, this popular pub also serves hearty locro (stew), empanadas, ceviche, and more.

 - LA TAPERA – Price: $$ Great quality food and generous portions.
 With excellent service and a warm atmosphere, you feel like you are right at home.
-Reservations are recommended.
+Reservations are not accepted.

 - AHONIKENK – Price: $$ After a long hike, this restaurant is the best spot to try Patagonian Lamb.